Justin Carpentier

 I have also the pleasure to work with passionate and inspiring students:

-- Quentin Le-Lidec, together with Cordelia Schmid and Ivan Laptev
+- Quentin Le-Lidec, together with Cordelia Schmid and Ivan Laptev.

-- Louis Montaut, together with Josef Sivic and Vladimír Petrík
+- Louis Montaut, together with Josef Sivic and Vladimír Petrík.

-- Wilson Jallet, together with Nicolas Mansard
+- Wilson Jallet, together with Nicolas Mansard.

-- Oumayma Bounou, together with Jean Ponce
+- Oumayma Bounou, together with Jean Ponce.

-- Fabian Schramm, together with Nicolas Perrin-Gilbert
+- Fabian Schramm, together with Nicolas Perrin-Gilbert.

 Post-docs

-- Etienne Moullet, together with François Bailly and Christine Azevedo
+- Etienne Moullet, together with François Bailly and Christine Azevedo.

 Engineers

-- Mégane Millan, software engineer
+- Mégane Millan, Pinocchio software engineer.

 Alumni

 - Sarah El-Kazdadi, PhD student then software engineer.
+Now Linear Algebra specialist at Nvidia.

 - Rohan Budhiraja, software engineer.
 Now at SquareMind.